 Want to learn how to save $3000 in 3 months?
 Check out these tips to save money when you are broke!

-I published this post when I first started blogging and I must say that this has been one of my most popular posts.
-I get why.
-Nearly 80% of Americans are living paycheck-to-paycheck and according to a GOBankingRates survey, 39% of Americans do not have savings at all.
+I originally published this post when I first started blogging, and it quickly became one of my most popular articles—and I can see why.
+Nearly 80 percent of Americans are living paycheck-to-paycheck, and according to a GOBankingRates survey, 39% have no savings at all.

-How to save money when you are broke?
+- How can I save money when I’m broke?

-How to save money on a low income?
+- How can I save money on a low income?

-Is saving money still possible when you don’t even have enough for the bills?
+- Is saving money still possible when I don’t even have enough money for my bills?

-I hear ya!
-Indeed, saving money can seem like a pipe dream if you’re living paycheck-to-paycheck.
-Trust me, I know that all too well because I’ve been there.
+I hear you!
+Saving money can feel like an impossible task when you’re living paycheck-to-paycheck.
+Trust me, I’ve been there.

-Years ago, if you had have told me I need to save money, I would probably have laughed in your face because I would never think it’s possible.
-So, for many years, I didn’t even have any savings at all!
+Years ago, if someone had told me I needed to save money, I probably would’ve laughed because it just seemed out of reach.
+So, for a long time, I didn’t have any savings at all!

 If you want to learn more money hacks, head over to this post where I shared 50 of the best frugal living tips we used to live on one income.